-Environmental, Social and Governance policy
+Sustainable Responsible Investment Policy (Environmental, Social and Governance policy)

-The Committee considers the financial impact arising from Environmental, Social and Governance ("ESG") risks to be a fiduciary responsibility and an integral part of the risk assessment of any investment.
-The Committee recognises that effective management of ESG issues can enhance long-term financial performance of investments and seeks to promote this through two key areas:
+The Committee considers the financial impact arising from Environmental, Social and Governance ("ESG") risks to be a fiduciary responsibility and an integral part of the risk assessment of any investment, captured under the phrase "Sustainable, Responsible Investment" ("SRI").
+The Committee recognises that effective management of SESG-RI issues can enhance long-term financial performance of investments and seeks to promote this through two key areas:

-• Sustainable investment / ESG factors - considering the financial impact of environmental, social and governance (ESG) factors on the long-term prospects of investments.

-• Stewardship and governance - Good governance can enhance the long-term performance of companies, and this is encouraged by the Fund through considered voting of shares, and engaging with investee company management as part of the investment process.
+- Sustainable investment / ESGSRI factors considering the financial impact of environmental, social and governance (ESG) factors on the long-term prospects of investments-, with awareness of the growing concerns around climate change. - Stewardship and governance Good governance can enhance the long-term performance of companies, and this is encouraged by the Fund through considered voting of shares, and engaging with investee company management as part of the investment process.

-The Committee has directed investment managers to consider the effects of social, environmental and ethical issues on the performance of a company when considering the acquisition, retention or realisation of investments for the Fund.
+The Committee has directed investment managers to consider the effects of SRIsocial, environmental and ethical issues on the performance of a company when considering the acquisition, retention or realisation of investments for the Fund.

-The Fund recognizes the benefits of working in collaboration with other investors to achieve its aims.
-The Fund is a member of the Local Authority Pension Fund Forum (LAPFF) which is an initiative that enables the Fund to work with other investors to understand the impacts of ESG considerations on financial performance.
+The Fund recogniszes the benefits of working in collaboration with other investors to achieve its aims.
+The Fund is a member of the Local Authority Pension Fund Forum (LAPFF) which is an initiative that enables the Fund to work with other investors to understand the impacts of ESG-SRI considerations on financial performance.